oliverschwarz/leadership-handbook/laws.md

 # Laws

 There are several so-called laws out there.
 They often describe certain behavioural patterns that regularly occur, when a certain action is started or a certain effect comes into place.
-Here is a list of the ones that I have seen in rl:
+Here is a list of the ones that I have seen in the wild. _One word about laws:_ Watch your bias!
+Laws can often affect your perception just because you know them.
+If you _want_ to see Larman's Law in effect, you will probably see it in effect.
+If you encounter a law in your situation, always check a second perspective.

 ## Convey's Law
 ## Larman's Law